robertlupinek/rh-ex407/README.md

 Using the provided rhel-system-roles a playbook named `/home/carlton/ansible/system-roles.yml` that will perform the following actions on `all` hosts:

 - [ ] Use the provided selinux role to set your system to `enforcing` and `targeted.
-- [ ] Set the time server as follows to `Need a time server...`.
+- [ ] Set the time server as follows to `pool.ntp.org`.
 Keep all other settings as defaults.